The Maelstrom Chronicles

 “Now listen here.
 What I’m sayin’ to you is the honest truth.
 Let go and you’ll be safe.”

-“Thanks a lot, Storm,” Applejack thanked as I placed her hat back on her head.
+“Thanks a lot, Storm,” Applejack thanked as he placed her hat back on her head.

 “Wait,” Rarity called out.
 “You protected me.
 Why?”
-I stopped to answer over my shoulder.
+He stopped to answer over his shoulder.

 “And once Pinkie and Rarity were safe, whoosh, me and Fluttershy hooked the loop around and, wham, caught you right in the nic of time.”